Newport Beach Overtime Attorneys

 Only salaried employees qualifying under "white-collar" overtime exemptions are exempt from receiving the overtime premium.
 Executive, administrative, professional, and outside sales employees are exempt from overtime requirements in California, provided they meet certain tests regarding job duties and responsibilities and are compensated "on a salary basis" at not less than stated amounts.
-See our exemptions page for more information.

-Employee versus Independent Contractor
+Employee Vs. Independent Contractor

 Employers sometimes attempt to evade overtime laws by calling certain workers "independent contractors" as opposed to employees.
 The choice of terminology, however, is irrelevant.

 - Exclusivity: the worker works exclusively for the employer

 - Importance: the worker's services are an important part of the employer's business

 - Control: the employer controls the worker's hours and place and manner of work

 - Equipment: the employer pays for the worker's equipment, tools, and facilities needed to work

 Factors Considered to Determine if a Worker Is an Employee